Checklist – Before the Start of Term

 Announcements from the previous course will be copied when content is imported from another course.
 Review content for accuracy, delete unwanted announcements, and adjust delay dates to reflect the new semester.

-Be sure to examine your course using Student View (found in the right hand navigation bar on the Settings link) to preview the course from the student perspective.
+Be sure to examine your course using Student View (eyeglasses/top right corner of tools) to preview the course from the student perspective.
 Ensure that all modules/items are published, available and updated.

 You may submit assignments or quizzes while in Student View to verify everything is working properly.
 NOTE: Any assignments or quizzes submitted in Student View will appear in the Test Student row in the Gradebook.
 See: How do I view a course using a test student?